History of NATO in Timeline

 October 1992: UN Security Council Resolution 816

-1992: First Military Interventions in Bosnia
+1992: Military Interventions in Bosnia and Herzegovina

-In 1992, NATO conducted its first military interventions in Bosnia during the breakup of Yugoslavia.
+In 1992, NATO conducted its first major military interventions in Bosnia and Herzegovina.

-April 1993: Operation Deny Flight
+April 1993: Start of Operation Deny Flight

 On 12 April 1993, NATO complied with UN Security Council Resolution 816 and started enforcing the ban with Operation Deny Flight.

-June 1993: Operation Sharp Guard
+June 1993: Start of Operation Sharp Guard

 From June 1993, Operation Sharp Guard added maritime enforcement of the arms embargo and economic sanctions against the Federal Republic of Yugoslavia.

-February 1994: First Wartime Action by NATO
+February 1994: First Wartime Action

 On 28 February 1994, NATO took its first wartime action by shooting down four Bosnian Serb aircraft violating the no-fly zone.

-1994: Partnership for Peace and Mediterranean Dialogue initiative
+1994: Partnership for Peace and Mediterranean Dialogue Initiative

-1994: Mediterranean Dialogue Established
+1994: Establishment of Mediterranean Dialogue

 In 1994, the Mediterranean Dialogue was established to coordinate with Israel and countries in North Africa.

-1994: Partnership for Peace (PfP) Programme Established
+1994: Establishment of Partnership for Peace Programme

 In 1994, the Partnership for Peace (PfP) programme was established, based on individual bilateral relations between each partner country and NATO.